SonizciTR/TFSSharpTR/README.md

 # TFSSharpTR
-TFS Sharp Task Runner for TFS 2015 Web Build
+TFS Sharp Task Runner is; C# code runner on TFS 2015 Web Build.
+Basic need came from DevOps.
+If you are implementing DevOps using TFS, you will need this.

 TFS Sharp Task Runner similer to Gulp or Grunt.
 It runs C# code with single json config file.